College for Professional Studies

 Geographic information systems instruction at a small community college was deemed inadequate by instructional staff and students.
 Inadequate resources and inefficient organization of data resulted in frustration for all users.
 Slow infrastructure resulted in excessive time needed to complete student projects and precluded the course objectives to be fully met.
 A project was completed to define requirements and recommendations, obtain necessary upgrades to both hardware and network infrastucture, reorganize data storage in a local geodatabase, and institute methods for more efficient instruction using ArcView and ArcCatalog applications from the software suite ArcGIS Desktop by ESRI.
 Subsequent adoption of the changes to infrastructure and data organization resulted in a marked improvement in student productivity and a perception of lessened frustration.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Gibbons, James C., "A Project to Design, Implement, and Populate an Effective Geodatabase in Order to Re-Organize Geographic Information Systems Instructional a Small Community College" (2011).
-All Regis University Theses.
+Student Publications.
 467.